-The DPO is headed by the data protection commissioner (the Commissioner), who is given wide powers under the Act to:
+The DPO is headed by the Commissioner, who is given wide powers under the Act to:

 The registration as a controller or processor with the DPO will be for a period not exceeding three years and on the expiry of such period, the relevant entry will be cancelled unless the registration is renewed within three months of expiry of the licence.